grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=48 (0x30) - Pre-set active
-    VSCP_TYPE_INFORMATION_PRESET_ACTIVE
-This event is used to tell the system that a pre-set configuration is active.
+    VSCP_TYPE_INFORMATION_PRESET_ACTIVEThis event is used to tell the system that a pre-set configuration is active.
 Usually a response from a node after a CLASS1.CONTROL, Type=28 has been received by a node.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |